osrg/ryu-book/en/source/switch_test_tool.rst

     Sample test pattern file list

-        Offers a test pattern that registers flow entries corresponding to each setting in the match/actions and applies multiple patterns of packets that match (or do not match) flow entries.
+        Offers a test pattern that registers flow entries corresponding to each setting in the match/actions, applies multiple patterns of packets that match (or do not match) flow entries, registers meter entries to drop or remark priority depending on band rate and applies packets continuously that match meter entries.

     .. rst-class:: console